kodecocodes/SC_CaioZullo/For Instructor/Video 02 - Game of Life/script.md

 }
 ```

 Back to the tick function!
-Since we already cover the case for three alive neighbors, we can just check if it's a live cell and if the count is equal to two.
+Since we already cover the case for three alive neighbours, we can just check if it's a live cell and if the count is equal to two.
 If the count is equal to two it still lives, so we just return the cell!
 Else, it dies.
 Run the tests and it passes!

 ```
 func tick(_ state: GameState) -> GameState {